Making it in Ontario: the Official Podcast of the Trillium Network for Advanced Manufacturing

 You can’t beat a good conversation…

 Given the dynamic nature of Ontario’s advanced manufacturing ecosystem, the Trillium Network for Advanced Manufacturing launched a podcast series called Making it in Ontario.
 In it, host Nick Persichilli discusses the issues and opportunities facing the advanced manufacturing ecosystem in Ontario with the people confronting them every day.
 We’ll also be sharing their insights into the challenges they face.
 Listed below are the episodes.
-Have a listen.
+Have a listen here or on Spotify.